India’s DPDPB was passed by parliament in August 2023, adding India to the growing list of countries with unique compliance regulations.

 Blog

-India's draft Digital Personal Data Protection Bill was released in November 2022 for parliamentary review.
-Find out about the proposed legislation and what it may mean for your business.
+India's draft Digital Personal Data Protection Bill (DPDPB) was released in November 2022 for parliamentary review.